uPortal-Project/uportal-project.github.io/developer/maven-release-process.md

 There are 3 prerequisites to cutting maven releases:

 1. [JIRA Account at Sonatype](https://issues.sonatype.org/secure/Signup!default.jspa)
-2. Permissions to release projects
+2. Permissions at Sonatype to release projects
     - This is granted via a Jira ticket from a uPortal committer
 3. [Set up public PGP key on a server](https://central.sonatype.org/pages/working-with-pgp-signatures.html)
     - Generate a key pair `gpg2 --gen-key`